B. Vasantha

 Boduppalli Vasantha (born 29 March 1944) is a South Indian playback singer.
 She has received two state level awards, the Kalaimamani (Tamil Nadu) and the Ugadi Award (Andhra Pradesh).

 Early life

-B. Vasantha was born on 1944 March 29 in Machilipatnam, Andhra Pradesh to Smt Boddupalli Kanaka Durga and Shri Boddupalli Ravindranath.
-Her father was a Musician, Painter and Photographer.
-She was raised in Guntur along with 5 siblings.
-She is the eldest of them.
-She began singing at a very young age.
+B. Vasantha was born on 29 March 1944 in Machilipatnam, Andhra Pradesh, to Kanaka Durga and Boddupalli Ravindranath.
+She was the eldest of five children.
+Her father was a musician, painter, and photographer.

+Vasantha was raised in Guntur, where she developed an interest in music at an early age and began singing during her childhood.

 Career

-Vasantha has sung in many Indian languages such as Kannada, Malayalam, Tamil, Telugu, Tulu, Sanskrit and Hindi and has recorded over 4,000 songs.
-The first Malayalam film she sang for was Muthalali and her first Tamil film was Konchum Kumari.
-She has sung numerous film songs in Malayalam with K. J. Yesudas.
-She also sang in Kannada, Hindi and Telugu movies.
+Vasantha has recorded songs in several Indian languages, including Kannada, Malayalam, Tamil, Telugu, Tulu, Sanskrit, and Hindi, and is credited with recording more than 4,000 songs during her career.

+Her first playback song in Malayalam cinema was for the film Muthalali, while her debut in Tamil cinema was with Konchum Kumari.
+She collaborated extensively with singer K. J. Yesudas on Malayalam film songs and also performed playback singing for films in Kannada, Hindi, and Telugu.